h2oai/rsparkling/README.md

 ```

 The call to `options(rsparkling.sparklingwater.version = ...)` will globally set up a specific Sparkling Water version, which is the version of Sparkling Water that will be called in the `library(rsparkling)` command.
-The call to `library(rsparkling)` will make the H2O functions available on the R search path and ensure that the dependencies required by the Sparkling Water package are included when we connect to Spark.

 ``` r
 options(rsparkling.sparklingwater.version = "2.0.0") # Using Sparkling Water 2.0.0